GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 :::

-## How to choose an appropriate projected coordinate system
+## How to choose an appropriate projected coordinate system <a id="how-to-choose-an-appropriate-projected-coordinate-system"></a>

 In GIS, we project the earth onto a flat coordinate system (hence the name coordinate reference system or CRS).
 It is crucial that you are aware that your data can be in one CRS and your QGIS project in another CRS.